mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 importances.plot(kind='barh', figsize=(12,8))
 ```
 ![Grid Search](doc/images/Grid_Search.png)
-We can see that Credit_History is the most important feature followed by Balance Income, Total Income, EMI.
+We can see that ```Credit_History``` is the most important feature followed by ```Balance Income```, ```Total Income```and ```EMI```.
 So, feature engineering helped us in predicting our target variable.

 ### XGBOOST
 XGBoost is a fast and efficient algorithm and has been used by the winners of many data science competitions.
-It's a boosting algorithm and you may refer the below article to know more about boosting:https://www.analyticsvidhya.com/blog/2015/11/quick-introduction-boosting-algorithms-machine-learning/
+You can [learn more about it in this article.](https://www.analyticsvidhya.com/blog/2015/11/quick-introduction-boosting-algorithms-machine-learning/)

 XGBoost works only with numeric variables and we have already replaced the categorical variables with numeric variables.
 Let's have a look at the parameters that we are going to use in our model.

-n_estimator: This specifies the number of trees for the model.
+* n_estimator: This specifies the number of trees for the model.
-max_depth: We can specify the maximum depth of a tree using this parameter.
+* max_depth: We can specify the maximum depth of a tree using this parameter.

 GBoostError: XGBoost Library (libxgboost.dylib) could not be loaded.
 If you face this error in macOS, run ```brew install libomp``` in ```Terminal```

 ```
 from xgboost import XGBClassifier i=1